 The Doctor of Pharmacy program at the University of Rhode Island, College of Pharmacy is a 0/6 program.
-While most of our first year students come directly from high school, we also accept a small number of transfer students into the first professional year (P1) of the curriculum.
+While most of our first year students come directly from high school, we sometimes accept a small number of transfer students into the first professional year (P1) of the curriculum.
+Please note, we are not accepting transfer applicants for the Fall of 2016.
 The 6-year curriculum stresses critical thinking, active learning and clinical experience to prepare you for practice in a variety of professional settings.
 Students have the opportunity to take professional electives that will advance their knowledge in different areas of pharmacy, including hospital, clinical (e.g. geriatrics, pediatrics, palliative care), manufacturing, managed care, drug analysis, administration, and research.
 The clinical portion of the program provides students with hands-on experience in hospitals, nursing homes, community pharmacies, government institutions, home healthcare settings, and other industries.
 We will work with you to place you in early and advanced experience practice sites that are aligned with your educational and career goals.

 Graduates of our program have a strong record of passing the national licensing examination (NAPLEX).
 Average scores over the past five years are above the 90 percentages, with a 100% passage rate for 2011 graduates and a 99% passage rate for the 2012 graduates taking the exam for the first time.
 A recent survey of graduates (AACP) indicates that 62% work in a community practice setting, while 10% work in hospitals.
 Others are pursuing advanced training in residencies (20%) and graduate studies (6%).
 Job responsibilities vary from staff pharmacists, manager, clinical specialist, consultant, executive, to professor.
 Ninety-nine percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.